 - Small Business Matching Grant Program provides matching grants of up to $8,000 for advertising, technology, alarm systems, and more.
 Retail and select consumer services with annual gross revenues of $5 million or less, operating in accordance with Zoning regulations are eligible to apply.
 Learn more about the program and apply here.

 - Targeted Business Revitalization Grant assists businesses growing and creating jobs with annual gross revenues of $5 million or less with expansion and/or business retention projects.
 Assistance may be provided to those businesses adversely impacted by the Covid-19 Pandemic.
 Learn more and apply here.

 - The Coronavirus Financial Impact Loan Program provides interest-free loans of $2,000-$5,000 to residents who are facing financial challenges caused by the Coronavirus outbreak.
 View more information here.

-- Wyoming County: The Re-Start Wyoming Loan Program provides assistance to small businesses that have been impacted by the COVID-19 health crisis and to help “re-start” their businesses as governmental orders restricting business operations are eased or lifted.
+- Re-Start Wyoming Loan Program provides assistance to small businesses that have been impacted by the COVID-19 health crisis and to help “re-start” their businesses as governmental orders restricting business operations are eased or lifted.
+Applications will be accepted until December 31, 2022.
 Get more information and apply here.

 How to request a deferral for your Pursuit loan